 Designed Snow Gun

-Compressed air is used in our snowmaking system to split water droplets even smaller so that a nucleation site can be created for snowflakes to form.
-Our system accommodates a range of compressors, but also requires a minimum air flow of 5 CFM @ 90 PSI to work properly.
-We suggest purchasing this item at a local store or using an already owned compressor if it fits the minimum air flow requirement.
-If you would like more information about how snow is formed and the nucleation process, please visit our SNOWMAKING SCIENCE page
+An air compressor is used in our snowmaking system to split water droplets into nucleation sites so that snowflakes can be formed.
+Not sure what that means?
+Don’t worry!
+Our system is plug-and-play and works with any air compressor rated over 5 CFM @ 90 PSI.
+We suggest purchasing this item at a local hardware store or using a pre-owned compressor if it fits the minimum airflow requirement.
+For more information about how snow is formed and the nucleation process, please visit our Snowmaking Science page.

 Visit our Recommended Equipment Page to see air compressor options that will work with your snow gun.

 A pressure washer is required with our Forecaster and Cold Front Snow Guns.
 High-pressure water is used with these snow guns to create properly sized water droplets for snowflakes to form.
 The size of the pressure washer will directly impact the amount of snow you can produce with both the Forecaster and Cold Front Snow Guns.
 Pressure washers with a higher GPM (gallons per minute) rating will produce more snow.
 As a general rule, a pressure washer rated at 1 GPM will produce 1″ of snow per hour.
 A 2 GPM pressure washer will produce 2″ of snow per hour (so on a so forth).